jkchandalia/toximeter/README.md

 ## Problem Statement

 The goal of this project was to build Toximeter, a general purpose model capable of identifying toxic commentary.
 The data was provided by Jigsaw (an Alphabet subsidiary) in a kaggle competition, https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
 The dataset consisted of ~225K Wikipedia comments, roughly 10% of which were considered toxic.

 ## Exploration

 I explored more 'classical' NLP techniques like bag-of-words models using simple word counts as well tf-idf (term frequency - inverse document frequency) weights with a Naive Bayes model.
-This model performed surprisingly well (AUC for PR-curve of 0.8).
+These model performed surprisingly well (AUC for PR-curve of 0.8).

 I did spend some time exploring more state-of-the-art models like LSTMs with pretrained word embeddings (GloVe) as well as BERT and DistilBERT based models.
 Of the deep learning models I explored, the GloVe+LSTM performed the best.
 I achieved an AUC-PR of 0.86.
 My takeaway is that a sequence layer after a feature extractor/embedding layer provides a lot of improvement.
-Further exploration avenues include making the base models such as the GloVe embeddings and the BERT models traininable.
+Further model improvement avenues include making the base models such as the GloVe embeddings and the BERT models traininable.
 To date, I have kept them frozen.
+Other ideas include trying other tokenizers and exploring different NN architectures.

 ## Deployment